robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 ![An example of the flourished capitals](/uploads/decorative.jpg)

-Besides the course-as-publishing-project, here’s another punk rock thing: the students all worked towards building this typographic system.
+Besides the course-as-publishing-project, here’s another punk rock thing: the students all worked towards building this typographic system together.
 This is odd because most type courses work like courses of any field: students are effectively in competition with one another, working on their own projects.
 But this seems like a much healthier way to foster collaboration and to create a more beautiful, complete thing.

 Also?
-The website is fantastic and the fact that they’re treating this whole course like a publishing project is _fascinating_ to me; it’s how all courses should be run.
+The website is fantastic and did I mention that this whole publishing platform thing is _fascinating_ to me?
+It’s how all courses should be run.
+Students working towards a single goal, making things together, and then publishing all that work to the outside world.

-But, there was a moment in reading the website where I started to feel the familiar hmmmmmmm of typography writing.
+But there was a moment in reading about all this where I started to feel the familiar oof of typography writing.
 It’s the part where the website describes what a type design revival is:

 > A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.